Home » All Posts » Labor Costs Profit Tip #4: How You Can Stop Overruns in Labor Costs

 • Use the results to refine your estimates for future jobs.

 • Have you had a chance to run some of your own numbers?
 If so, what’s the FIRST way you’ll use your information?
-To share your insights, please email me from our Contact Info Plus Accounting page …
+To share your insights, please email me from our Contact Us page …

 • Click here to access a Labor Burden Calculator (eCPA employee Cost & Pricing Analyzer™).